 Step 2: Research Companies and Key Decision Makers

 Start with a set of basic demographics.
 Identify owners and key leadership staff of the company.
 Document office locations, associations, and known community involvement.
 Look at their website to understand what they highlight and what is prominent.

-Next, compile a list of questions to which you should know the answers prior to meeting a prospect for the first time.
+Next, compile a list of questions to which you should know the answers before meeting a prospect for the first time.
 Solicit input across all your producers and identify the “golden questions” as a base for every potential client.
-Combine the best questions into a simple usable template.
+Combine the best questions into a simple, usable template.
 Ultimately, this is a dynamic document (or better yet, database screen in your Customer Relationship Management, or CRM, system) that is updated after each interaction with the prospect, It can help identify the right product offering to present at the right time.
-With each iteration you should strive to have information fall into the following five buckets:
+With each iteration, you should strive to have information fall into the following five buckets: